MetroWestSmartHome/smart-home-configs/home-assistant/remote-dashboard/README.md

 # Universal Remote Dashboard

-Control all your TVs and speakers from a single Home Assistant dashboard with automatic device switching.
+Control all your TVs and speakers from a single Home Assistant dashboard with automatic device switching and Spotify Connect support.

 ## Features

 - Device dropdown selector at top
 - Auto-selects device when media starts playing
-- TV remotes: circlepad navigation, volume slider, keyboard, streaming app buttons
+- TV remotes: circlepad navigation, volume buttons, keyboard, streaming app buttons
-- Speaker remotes: media-control card with playback buttons
+- Speaker remotes: media-control card with playback and volume buttons
+- Spotify Connect support: shows Spotify media info when playing on a speaker
 - Optional backlight toggle for TVs with LED strips
 - Remotes always visible, even when devices are off